 - Some people pronounce all ls as n (can’t pronounce l)

 In Vietnamese culture, the consensus is that this phenomenon is very bad.
-In Vietnamese, we call it nói ngọng, a word that means “speech impediment”.
-Neither an accent, nor a dialect, but a speech impediment.
-That is enough to see how bad it is.
-It is so bad that people often don’t want to talk about how bad it is because they don’t want to make the other person feel guilty.
-It makes you appear unserious, unprofessional and poorly educated.
+It has a name: nói ngọng, which means “speech impediment”.
+That’s enough to see how bad it is.
+It’s so bad that people often don’t want to talk about how bad it is because they don’t want to make the other person feel guilty.
+It makes you appear unserious, unprofessional, and poorly educated.
 It gets you mocked and laughed at.
 It confuses the listener badly.

 The Southern dialect